krishnamurali892/WeatherApp/README.md

 - REST-Client based web services implementation with Retrofit library.
 - It's simple to use and removes a lot of effort for making REST based API calls.
 - API calls are asynchronous and it will be taken care of by the library itself.

+**Room**
+- For local data storage - its a just an abstraction on top of sqlite DB

+**Workmanager**
+- WorkManager is an API that makes it easy to schedule reliable, asynchronous tasks that are expected to run even if the app in background, exits or the device restarts.